-There are two ways to select text boxes, single clicking on text allows you to change the font, size, colour, as well as other variables, but double clicking on the text allows you to edit the text content itself.
+There are two ways to select textboxes, single-clicking on text allows you to change the font, size, color, as well as other variables to the entire text box, but double-clicking on the text allows you to edit the text content itself.

 Text editing basics

-With a text box selected, the top of the edit sidebar will show all of the basic text editing options.
-Here you can select a new font, enter a new size, activate font styles, (Bold, Italic, Underline) select alignment, (Left, Right, or Centre Aligned) and pick a colour for the text.
+With a text box selected, the top of the editing sidebar will show all of the basic text editing options.
+Here you can select a new font, enter a new size, activate font styles, (Bold, Italic, Underline) select alignment, (Left, Right, or Centre Aligned), and pick a color for the text.

 Text Shadow and Glow Settings

-Adjust all of the content within a single text box to be left aligned, centre aligned, or right aligned, by clicking on the options in the alignment dropdown.
+Adjust all of the content within a single text box to be left-aligned, center-aligned, or right-aligned, by clicking on the options in the alignment dropdown.
 There is no need to select the text within the box to apply, just click the entire box to select.

 To spread out the spacing between all letters in a text box, you can utilize the Letter Spacing slider located in the Text Edit sidebar.
 Select the text box you would like to adjust and move the slider to the right to increase the spacing between letters, or to the left to tighten up the spacing.
 The technical term for this is adjusting the ‘tracking’.